 Bone broth?
 It’s all the rage!
 Hollywood’s brought back the “cool” in ancient nutrition once again.
-Over the last couple years there has been a sought after broth that celebrities and athletes, like with Gwyneth Paltrow, Salma Hayek and the LA Lakers, have touted life changing benefits from—beautiful skin, weight-loss, overall health and top athletic performance.
+Over the last couple years there has been a sought after broth that celebrities and athletes, like Gwyneth Paltrow, Salma Hayek and the LA Lakers, have touted life changing benefits from—beautiful skin, weight-loss, overall health and top athletic performance.
 The magic soup is not magic at all.
 It’s simply a nutrient-rich bone broth.

 The good news is, you don’t have to be a celebrity super star or pro-baller to include bone broth in your life.
-In-fact, making it is simple and quite affordable.
+In fact, making it is simple and quite affordable.
 Growing up as the Kosher Butcher’s daughter in Northern California, making bone broth is second nature to me.
 Here’s my secret:

 How to Make Bone Broth

 How do you make bone broth at home and where do you get the bones?
 For essential bones, head off to your local butcher shop or Asian market.
 The best bones to use are beef knuckles and chicken necks.
 Other people use feet and tails…but not I. Once you get the bones home, roast them at 375F for about 30-40 minutes.
 From there making a basic broth is simple.
 For the most flavor, try sautéing carrots, onions, fresh ginger and bay leaves in your soup pot.
 Add ¼ cup apple cider vinegar and the roasted bones to the pot, then fill it with water.
 Bring soup to a boil for 20 minutes, then reduce heat and simmer on low for 24 to 72 hours.
-You can even transfer the soup to a crock-pot, then set-it and forget-it.
+You can even transfer the soup to a crock-pot and set-it and forget-it.
 Let the aromas fill your home while your soup turns into a super healing delicious broth.
 Add sea salt to taste.
-Feel free to drink bone broth as is or use it in recipes like our famous Pho Soup recipe found here.
+Feel free to drink bone broth as is or use in recipes like our famous Pho Soup recipe found here.

 Check out these top 5 reasons to drink bone broth: